 The tables below show the undiscounted contractual cash flows of the entity's financial assets and liabilities.
 The entity's derivatives are generally gross settled instruments.
 Therefore, the entity shows the contractual cash inflows and outflows of these gross settled derivatives on a gross basis.

-For floating rate instruments, the entity used the implied forward rates at the balance sheet date to calculate the future cash flows.
+plied forward rates at the balance sheet date to calculate the future cash flows.